 - You can prepare it in advance and just stick it under the broiler before you’re ready to serve.

 What you’ll need for Southern Baked Macaroni and Cheese

 - Pasta – you don’t have to use elbow pasta, any small pasta that the sauce can cling to will work.

 - Cream – for this recipe you really need to use cream.
 It doesn’t have any flour so without the cream it will not thicken.
 If you use whole milk it will be runny.

 - Cheese – white cheddar is the main cheese used for this recipe, but you can substitute a traditional yellow cheddar.
 You also need parmesan and gruyere.
 If you only have the cheddar it will still be delicious, the other cheeses give it more flavor.
 Since there are only a few ingredients, try to use the best cheese you can.

 Don’t use pre shredded cheese for this recipe, it will not melt as well as blocks of cheese.
-When shredded, 8 ounces of cheese will be about 1 cup, so if you don’t want to weigh your cheese, you will need to use about 1 ½ cups for this recipe.
+When shredded, 8 ounces of cheese will be about 2 cups.
 It doesn’t have to be exact.

 Cook the pasta in a large pot of salted water, drain and put the cooked macaroni on a rimmed baking sheet to cool.